-Senator D. Scott Dibble first became involved in politics in the mid-1980s working on issues concerning the civil rights of gay, lesbian, bisexual, and transgender (GLBT) communities including policies affecting those with HIV and AIDS.
-His involvement led to organizing on issues of social and economic justice—especially in the areas of neighborhood livability, transportation, housing, energy, and the environment.
-He later worked as aide to Minneapolis City Council Member Doré Mead for six years.
-Dibble ran for, and won, a seat in the Minnesota House of Representatives in 2000, becoming the third openly gay legislator to serve in the Minnesota Legislature.
+Senator D. Scott Dibble first became involved in politics in the mid-1980s focusing on issues concerning the civil rights of the LGBTQ+ community including policies affecting those with HIV and AIDS.
+His involvement led to organizing on issues of social and economic justice — especially in the areas of neighborhood livability, transportation, housing, energy, and the environment.
+He later worked as an aide to Minneapolis City Council Member Doré Mead for six years.
+Dibble ran for and won, a seat in the Minnesota House of Representatives in 2000, becoming the third openly gay legislator to serve in the Minnesota Legislature.
 After serving one term in the House, Dibble ran for State Senate in 2002 where he is now serving in his fifth term.

 Sen. Dibble has played a key role in a number of legislative successes, including: